JaviCaballero96/MA-LAMA_preprocess/README.md

-## --- If you want to use MA-LAMA, please refer to the pddl2-SAS-translate repository ---
+## --- If you want to use MA-LAMA, please refer to the MA-LAMA repository ---

 This project composes the phase TWO of the MA-LAMA planner, it is only meant to be downloaded separately for developement purposes.
 More precisely, this module is used as a data processing phase between the translate and search phases that generalizes variables and calculates graphs and interactions.